iammelvink/basic-phrases/README.md

 # Android App: Using Java

-## Repository for my Basic Phrases, English to Spanish translator app
+## Repository for my Basic Phrases, English to Spanish translator Android app

 ![Basic Phrases English Spanish](basicphrases_english_spanish.gif)

 Find out how to build a simple Basic Phrases app.
-Author, Melvin Kisten tackles tags, working with images and the MediaPlayer.
+Author, Melvin Kisten tackles tags, working with images and a MediaPlayer.

 ## Instructions
 1. Make sure you have these installed